 2. Keep your abs engaged (pull your belly button toward your spine)

 3. Modify the exercises to make them less or more challenging depending on your level of ability

-- Q How do I perform an arms overhead ball crunch?
+- Q How do I perform an all fours alternating arm raise?

-- Q How do I perform a standing side lift?
+- Q How do I perform a squat, curl to press with 2-arms?